dylanirlbeck/dotfiles/README.md

 ./install
 ```

-> Note that the above command _should_ work.
-This project is still in its
-> infancy so if you encounter problems, please file an issue.
+> Note that I don't recommend blindly copying dotfiles from anyone, including me.
+A better approach is to pull pieces of what want and build up your own dotfiles iteratively (so you actually understand what's going on!).

 ## Features Extended